If you're wondering how to plant a flower bed and are stuck on how to begin, fret not.

 Plant swathes of color in the middle of the border, aiming to have drifts of flowers in oval and teardrop shapes.
 Even in the tiniest garden, planting in groups of threes and fives is far more effective than simply dotting single plants around.
 When growing from seed, thin out the excess plants as they get bigger.

 Use low-height plants for front row

 Choose creeping and low-growing plants for the front of the border.
-Look out for options such as dwarf annual phlox that bloom for months on end.
-Other great choices include candytuft, which only grow up to 30cm high and also has a heady fragrance.
+Look out for options, such as dwarf annual phlox that bloom for months on end.
+Other great choices include candytuft, which only grows up to 30cm high and also has a heady fragrance.
 Poached Egg Plant, with its profusion of lemon flowers, is also ideal.

-Allow trailing plants to spill over the edges if you want to create a more natural effect.
+To create a natural effect in your raised garden bed ideas, allow trailing plants to spill over the edges.
 Cascading lobelias are perfect and may even self-seed so they come back every year.
 Nasturtiums are another popular choice, but avoid growing them on rich soil, or you'll end up with plenty of leaves at the expense of the blooms.

 4. Add a considered color palette

 Color is arguably the single most important element when you’re planning new garden edging ideas.

 The options are almost limitless when it comes to choosing your color scheme, but opting for a restricted palette, with interwoven swathes of single colors, tends to work much better than having masses of different colors mixed together.